Planning your tvOS app

 Automatic layout

 Rather than adjust the position of views manually to accommodate different TV sizes, aspect ratios, and resolutions, tell the system how to make those adjustments relative to the current safe areas.
-SwiftUI and TVML adopt automatic layout as part of their UI design approaches.
+SwiftUI adopts automatic layout as part of its UI design approach.
 To adopt automatic layout in UIKit views, add Auto Layout constraints to your interface.

 Scalable images